Differential graded algebras for trivalent plane graphs and their representations: Functoriality for the enlarged dg-algebra

 \end{lem}

 \begin{proof} It suffices to check the equation

 on generators.
 If we apply both sides to a face $f$, then this reads

 where we have augmented the notation $H(\tau_f(v))$ to point out that it depends upon a choice of orientation of the edges.
-But this relation is clear term by term for each $f$ by definition of $H(\tau_f(v))$.
-Similarly, applying both sides to one of the generators $x$, $y$, $z$, or $w$, the only place the two differentials differ is when we use the signed monomials $H(\tau_f(v))$, so the same relation implies the lemma. \end{proof}
+But this relation is clear term by term for each $f$ by definition of $H(\tau_f(v))$, i.e.

+since both sides are $\pm H^{\Gamma}(\tau_f(v))$ depending upon the parity of the number of edges incident to $v$ which change orientation.
+Similarly, applying both sides to one of the generators $x$, $y$, $z$, or $w$, it suffices to check that